-We visited Niseko mid-December, which is typically a quiet time in terms of ski life.
+We visited Niseko Ski Resort in mid-December, which is typically a quiet time in terms of ski life.
 However, we were a bit shocked to see how crowded and busy Niseko Hirafu was during this period.

 Like other resorts around the world you’ll need to get off the beginner runs and do a little exploring of your own to find the quiet and less tracked parts of the mountain – I promise you they are there so don’t let the base deter you!